jfelipeforero/easy-ticket/README.md

 ## Infra Directory

-It contains all Pod and ClusterIP Service deployments including a MongoDB Memory Server implementation for testing and development purposes, also an ingress-nginx controller deployment is created which acts as a load balancer and manages the traffic between Kubernetes services and external ones.
+It contains all Pod and ClusterIP Service deployments including a MongoDB Memory Server implementation for testing and development purposes, also an ingress-Nginx controller deployment is created which acts as a load balancer and manages the traffic between Kubernetes services and external ones.

 ## Tickets Service

-It is responsable of the creation and update of tickets as well as the retrieving of all tickets avaible in the moment including the retrieve of a single ticket.
+It is responsible for the creation and update of tickets as well as the retrieving of all tickets available at the moment including the retrieve of a single ticket.

 ## How to run the code
 - Download dependencies (`npm install`) in the following directories: